drepo-eth/site/content/drepo/existing-repos/verification/index.md

 parties can build the software and publish their results.
 These results do not have to be the actual build artifacts but should be in the form of checksums or signatures.
-If a sufficiently large number of indedendent results is published and a consensus of the **'correct'** result is found, users can compare these findings with the artifacts they obtained from a software repository.
-Due to decentralization and a consensus the third party results can be viewed as an external, **'trusted'** source for verification data.
+If a sufficiently large number of indedendent results is published and a consensus of the 'correct' result is found, users can compare these findings with the artifacts they obtained from a software repository.
+Due to decentralization and a consensus the third party results can be viewed as an external, _trusted_ source for verification data.

 #### Source Code Auditing

 The same problems apply to the source code when it has to be obtained from a source code repository.
 However, unlike compiled build artifacts the source code is human readable.
-This allows users in theory to review the code and to decide whether or not the code is legit or at least what they are looking for.
+This allows users in theory to review the code and to decide whether or not the code is legitimate or at least what they are looking for.
 Of course, this is easier said than done especially with large code basis or if a user cannot understand the code.
 Furthermore, reviewing every piece of code before using or executing it is in practice impossible for any single person.